 We are all living with the extreme disruption to business as usual and figuring out what’s the best path forward for ourselves and our companies in a rapidly changing environment.
 Recent events have also provided an unprecedented opportunity to make positive changes in how we do things.

 Since so many things have already been disrupted, this is a good time to identify and implement changes that may be long overdue.
-Use this time to invest in your personnel, refresh your processes and procedures, take a hard look at your software tool sets, and improve efficiency so you can respond quickly with better proposal content when business picks up.
+Use this time to invest in your personnel, refresh your processes and procedures, take a hard look at your software tool sets, and improve efficiency so you can respond quickly with better proposal content as business picks up.
 What process changes can you implement now that will help you win more business and improve your profit margins?

 Opportunity for Implementing Positive Changes

 Be willing to take a holistic look at your processes, procedures, and systems.
 For example, can you jettison out of date practices?
 Eliminate redundant systems or retire legacy applications?
 Is corporate accelerating the process of moving application systems to the cloud and upgrading security practices?
 Can you take advantage of that for business development?
 What will help your proposal teams to produce higher quality proposals in less time?
 Can you eliminate gaps in your project control process or address known business issues so your proposal teams can present a stronger benefit proposition to your customers?

 Consider starting with a forensic analysis of recent proposal cost estimates.
 Are your profit margins for contracts you have won above or below what you expected?
 If unexpected cost growth is occurring with these contracts, why is that happening?
 Is your win rate higher or lower than expected?
 Why?
 What could you be doing differently to win more business?
 Are there new opportunities for your company because of the changing business landscape?
 What do you need in place to take advantage of new opportunities?

 This analysis can help you identify where deficiencies exist – you need facts, figures, and objective information so you can identify what actions will produce tangible results that save time and money.

 What are some proactive things you can do now?